jarun/buku/README.md

 <a href="https://asciinema.org/a/2bc3vq5ndxfvg0sm9jp8xlz03"><img src="https://asciinema.org/a/2bc3vq5ndxfvg0sm9jp8xlz03.png" alt="Asciicast" width="734"/></a>
 </p>

 `buku` is a powerful bookmark management utility written in Python3 and SQLite3.
 When I started writing it, I couldn't find a flexible cmdline solution with a private, portable, merge-able database along with browser integration.
-Hence, `Buku` (after my son's nickname).
+Hence, `buku` (after my son's nickname).

+With tagging and multiple options to search through your bookmarks, including a deep scan mode (particularly for URLs), `buku` makes finding a bookmark very easy.
+You can open multiple bookmarks in the browser at once.
+It also has an Easter egg to open random bookmarks so you can revisit forgotten ones.

 Though a terminal utility, it's possible to add bookmarks to `buku` without touching the terminal!
 Refer to the section on [GUI integration](#gui-integration).
+If you prefer the terminal, thanks to the shell completion scripts, you don't need to memorize any of the options.

 ### Upcoming